rahmanidashti/LRSbasics/README.md

 We have two Jupyter notebooks, [Data Preprocessing](https://github.com/rahmanidashti/LRSbasics/blob/master/Data%20Preprocessing.ipynb) and [Recommender Systems Algorithms](https://github.com/rahmanidashti/LRSbasics/blob/master/Recommender%20Systems%20Algorithms.ipynb).
 In the first one, we read the dataset and preprocess it.
 Then, in [Recommender Systems Algorithms](https://github.com/rahmanidashti/LRSbasics/blob/master/Recommender%20Systems%20Algorithms.ipynb), we implement the basic methods and compare them.

 ## Dataset
 The dataset collect from the [Foursqaure](https://foursquare.com/about) by the following paper.
 The `dataset` folder includes the original dataset and `preprocessed_data` includes the dataset after pre-processing.
-You can check the number of users, locations, and check-ins in the notebook files.
+The dataset has `2321` users, `5596` locations (POIs), and `151589` check-ins.

 > Yuan et al., __Time-aware point-ofinterest recommendation__, SIGIR, 2013.